Key Takeaway

 Is methylcobalamin or cyanocobalamin better?

 Both forms are effective.
-Methylcobalamin is the bioactive form and does not require conversion by the body.
+Methylcobalamin is the bioactive form and doesn't require conversion by the body.
 Cyanocobalamin is synthetic but extremely well-studied, widely available, and more shelf-stable.
 Either is a solid choice for supplementation.

 Can B12 injections be given the same day as my GLP-1 injection?

 Yes.
-B12 injections and GLP-1 injections use different injection sites and do not interact.
+B12 injections and GLP-1 injections use different injection sites and don't interact.
 Just use separate sites (for example, B12 in one arm and your GLP-1 in the abdomen or thigh).
 Your provider can advise on the best approach.

 Talk to Your FormBlends Care Team